 - Investors who want access to human advisors

 SoFi Management Fees

-SoFi fees has among the most competitive fee schedules of all technology powered advisors; 0.25% of assets invested, which also provides access to live advisors.
+SoFi fees has among the most competitive fee schedules of all technology powered advisors; 0.00% of assets invested.

 SoFi Investment Method

-SoFi has an experienced investment committee, including its CEO and co-founder, Mike Cagney, as well as Chief Economist, Michael Dooley, and former CEO of KKR Financial, Nino Fanlo.
+SoFi has an experienced investment committee, including Chief Economist, Michael Dooley, and former CEO of KKR Financial, Nino Fanlo.

 SoFi uses Modern Portfolio Theory to spread investments over many asset classes, business sectors, industries, and countries to statistically optimize the mix of stocks, and bonds, as well as real estate and precious metals, such as gold.

-While SoFi portfolios are actively managed and markets are monitored to adjust for changing economic conditions, customers seeking tax-loss harvesting and tax-optimized portfolios may be better served elsewhere, such as at Wealthfront.
+While SoFi portfolios are actively managed and markets are monitored to adjust for changing economic conditions, customers seeking tax-loss harvesting and tax-optimized portfolios may be better served elsewhere, such as at Betterment.